wib100/HCPBridgeMqtt-WiB/README.md

 ## Schaltung

 ![alt text](Images/esp32.png) <br/>
-ESP32 (Bisher stabil durch Nutzung beider Kerne, 25V auf 5V durch LM2596S DC-DC Step Down Module)
+ESP32 (requires a Step Down Module such as LM2596S DC-DC, but any will do 24VDC ==> 5VDC will do)

 ## Installation